 You need a new coffeemaker and the Bialetti brand comes highly recommended.
 You’re torn between the Brikka and the Moka, two of Bialetti’s best-selling coffee machines.
-Which unit is the better pick?
+Which coffee brewing method is the better pick?

-The Bialetti Brikka and Moka, both being from the same manufacturer, have a lot in common, but a few key differences make the Brikka the better pick.
+The Bialetti Brikka and Moka Pot, both being from the same manufacturer, have a lot in common, but a few key differences make the Brikka the better pick.
 It has an espresso crema feature, and it brews slightly faster.

-We’re sure you want to come to your own conclusions, which is why we’ll review first the Brikka and the Moka individually.
+We’re sure you want to come to your own conclusions, which is why we’ll review first the Brikka and the Moka Pot coffee makers individually.
 Then we’ll compare their similarities and differences so you can find the best Bialetti coffeemaker for you!

 What Is the Bialetti Brikka?

 The Bialetti Brikka is a stovetop espresso maker.
 You can shop for a two-cup version, but for the sake of fairness, we’ll look at both a four-cup Brikka and a four-cup Moka.
 Here’s the link for the Brikka.

 The Brikka includes a dual pressure valve system that produces rich, frothy, delicious crema coffee, which is great for your lattes and cappuccinos.
 Without the crema, is what you’re drinking even really espresso?
 If you care about the quality of what’s in your cup, then the answer would be no.

 The fact that Brikka allows you to enjoy café-quality coffee crema every time is what has made this coffee machine so beloved.
 Yet that’s not its only feature by far.